Did you know that you can experience art, culture, and history at LA's storied museums without spending a dime?

 Los Angeles, CA 90037

-The California Science Center is home to over 150 interactive exhibits, including live animals, a 188,000 gallon kelp tank, and the Space Shuttle Endeavour.
+The family-friendly California Science Center is home to over 150 interactive exhibits, including live animals, a 188,000 gallon kelp tank, and the Space Shuttle Endeavour.
 If you’re looking to expand your scientific adventure, check out one of their many special showings on their 7-story IMAX screen.

 Photo: The Getty Villa